TechVentureBuilder/TechVentureBuilder/README.md

 <h4><b><samp>Mission</samp></b></h4>

-- 🔭 We build MVP
+- 🔭 We build startups
 - 🌱 We help teams, products and business thrive at [TechVentureBuilder](https://venture-builder.netlify.app)
 - 👯 We are looking to collaborate on MVT, MVP, MVB
 - 🤔 We are looking for help with further developing our code